Best FREE Push Notification Services

 Firebase push notification service

-Ah, Firebase Cloud Messaging – Google’s “free” push notification service that comes with enough asterisks to fill a star chart.
+Ah, Firebase Cloud Messaging – Google’s free push notification app that comes with enough asterisks to fill a star chart.
 After implementing FCM for dozens of apps (and talking down many developers from ledges), I’ve got some war stories to share.

 Let’s start with the elephant in the room: it’s Google.
 That means rock-solid infrastructure and excellent documentation.
 It also means you’ll need to decipher Google-speak.
 I once watched a senior developer spend three hours trying to understand why his “simple implementation” wasn’t working, only to discover he needed to enable seven different Firebase services first.